brunogdiaz-zz/doggo-app/README.md

 notes about the dog
 ```

-The methods and endpoints should be:
+The methods and endpoints are:
 ```
 GET /dogs - List all dogs
 POST /dogs - Add a new dog 😄